splunk/splunk-sdk-python/splunklib/ai/README.md

 ### Tool filtering

-Remote tools must intentionally allowlisted before they are made available to the LLM.
+Remote tools must be intentionally allowlisted before they are made available to the LLM.

 ```py
 from splunklib.ai import Agent, OpenAIModel